When Mistakes Happen: A Dharma-Guided, Science-Backed Playbook for Calm, Compassionate Resilience

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the five-step response protocol described in the post?
+What is the five-step protocol for handling mistakes?

-It recommends leading and lagging indicators such as commitment fulfilment rate, near misses, mean time to detect (MTTD), mean time to repair (MTTR), and time to acknowledgment after impact is known.
-Qualitative signals like trust after repair, clarity of next steps, and psychological safety round out the picture.
+Useful measures include commitment fulfilment rate, near-miss frequency, mean time to detect, mean time to repair, and time to acknowledgment after impact is known.
+Qualitative signals such as trust after repair conversations and perceived psychological safety also matter.